Emile Heskey: Personal life

 Heskey was the partner of Kylee Pinsent but left her in 2004 and married Chantelle (née Tagoe) in May 2014 at Rookery Hall, Cheshire.
 He started seeing Tagoe secretly in 2002, who worked part-time as a waitress at a lap-dancing bar in Liverpool, while still in a relationship with Pinsent.
 Following the revelation of his two-year affair with Tagoe, Pinsent broke up with Heskey.
 He is the father of six children, three of them with former partner Pinsent and three with Tagoe.
 His fiancée Tagoe was held at knifepoint at their home in Hale, Greater Manchester in July 2008, while he was at a training session.
 The thieves burgled the house and stole Heskey's car but neither Tagoe, nor their two (at the time) children who were in the house, were hurt.
 Following this, he said Tagoe was "very, very distressed" by the incident.
 In 2009, he was rated as owning a personal fortune of £12 million.
 Heskey and other members of the England team supported the Shoe Aid for Africa campaign in 2009, which was aimed at helping underprivileged children in Africa.

+Heskey's sons Jaden and Reigan are youth team players for Manchester City.
+On 24 September 2025, Jaden and Reigan both made their professional debuts as substitutes against Huddersfield Town in the EFL Cup.

+In June 2024, Heskey was ordered to pay a bill for legal fees of almost £200k following a seven-year dispute with HMRC over an unpaid tax bill.

+Heskey is the second uncle of Spanish footballer Mateo Joseph.